irctoday/goguma/README.md

   and network disruptions should be handled transparently
 - Lightweight: go easy on resource usage to run smoothly on older phones and save battery power.
-- Cross-platform: the main target platforms are Linux and Android.
+- Cross-platform: the main target platforms are Linux and Android, iOS is also supported.

 If you want to try out goguma on Android, you can use our [F-Droid repository][fdroid-nightly] which provides nightly builds.
 Goguma is